SLAMS-Propelled Electron Acceleration at High-Mach Number Astrophysical Shocks: Simulation Setup

 \section{Simulation Setup}

 We use a PIC code TRISTAN-MP (\citealt{tristan_mp}) to run simulations with low magnetizations and non-relativistic shock velocities approaching SNR conditions to study the non-linear stages of magnetic amplification by shock-accelerated particles.
 We run simulations in the upstream frame, using a moving reflecting piston as the left wall in an expanding simulation box.
 We use a gradual magnetic wall boundary condition to soften the initial cold beam reflection from the piston (for details see Sec.~\ref{sec:shkinit} in Appendix).
 All simulation runs and their parameters are listed in Table~\ref{tab1}.
 We resolve electron inertial length (skin depth) with 10 computational cells in 1D, and with 5 cells in 2D runs.
+Ions and electrons are injected with the same temperatures near the right wall (in the far upstream).
+Since the Debye radius is not resolved, in order to reduce numerical noise we smooth the current with 16 passes of digital smoothing filter.
 In most of our runs we use ion-to-electron mass ratio $m_i/m_e=32$.
 In all runs the background field $B_0$ is aligned with the plasma flow (along $x$-axis).
 We first run a series of 1D high-Alfv\`en Mach number (high-$M_{\rm A}$) simulations (Runs 1--3) to check under which conditions structures similar to SLAMS observed at the Earth bow shock appear in the upstream.
 We find that, for Alfv\`en Mach numbers $M_{\rm A}\gtrsim 80$, the waves driven ahead of the shock get significantly amplified ($\gtrsim 10$) and turn into SLAMS.
 At lower Mach numbers ($20 < M_A < 40$, Runs 2-3), the amplification is smaller (factors of 3-7).
 We thus set $M_{\rm A} = 80$ (with $m_i/m_e=32$) as a reference case in which SLAMS can grow and evolve rapidly.

 Our methodology for 2D simulations (Runs 7-8) is to first make a very wide-box run to confirm that the appearance of SLAMS is not affected by 2D geometry.
 Since the duration of such a run is limited by the available computational resources, we conduct a second 2D simulation with a more narrow box where we are able to push the shock evolution much further.
 This enables us to study particle acceleration with SLAMS in 2D at much later stages of shock evolution.
 Our 2D convergence runs show that there is a minimal number of particles per cell ($N_\mathrm{ppc} > 10$) needed to capture the return current and upstream waves.
 To ensure the growth of SLAMS and their uninterrupted evolution in 2D, we therefore use $N_\mathrm{ppc} = 32$ (or higher).
 Finally, we extend our 1D study to more realistic Mach numbers $M_{\rm A}=200$ (Run 5) and $M_{\rm A}=300$ (Run 6) to probe the SLAMS expected at shocks of fast and young SNRs.